Sonsbeek '49: Europese Beeldhouwkunst in de Open Lucht

 SONSBEEK ’49: Europese Beeldhouwkunst in de Open Lucht, 1949

-Design and editing: Gemeentemuseum Arnhem
+Design/composition: Gemeentemuseum Arnhem

 Publisher: Vada, Wageningen